 Is It Worth Buying a Property with Knotweed?

-Knotweed-affected properties are often priced below comparable properties without the issue.
+Knotweed-affected properties are often priced below comparable properties without the issue, similar to properties at flood risk.
 If the treatment is manageable and a guarantee is available, this discount can represent good value.
 The stigma is greater than the actual risk in many cases, especially when the knotweed is being professionally managed.

 However, be realistic about the ongoing responsibility.
 Even after treatment, you need to monitor for regrowth and maintain the guarantee.
 When you sell, you will need to disclose the history, and some future buyers may be put off regardless of the treatment.